Client: The City of Morgan Hill

 Artwork budget: $212,500

-Gordon Huether Studio was part of a design and build team that submitted a proposal package in response to the City of Morgan Hill’s request for proposals for the parking garage.
-The design team, made up of Gordon Huether Studio, F H construction and WMB architects, worked closely with the City of Morgan Hill to ensure a successful project outcome.
+Gordon Huether was invited to be part of a design and build team that submitted a proposal package in response to the City of Morgan Hill’s request for proposals for the parking garage.
+The design team, made up of Gordon Huether Studio, F & H construction and WMB architects, worked closely with the City of Morgan Hill to ensure a successful project outcome.
+Collaboration and creative problem solving were key elements in the process.